Spy-Like Functionality in Computer Monitoring Software. When is it too Much?

-How to Choose: Spyware or Spying Software vs Employee Performance Monitoring Software?
+Spyware vs Employee Performance Monitoring Software

-Spyware is software that ‘spies’ on somebody’s privacy by collecting and accessing personal sensitive data.
+Spyware is a software that ‘spies’ on somebody’s privacy by collecting and accessing personal sensitive data.
 (More about it: ‘What is Spyware or Spying Software?’)

 Employee Performance Monitoring Software is computer software, which monitors activities and data that affect performance level.
 (More about it: What is Employee Performance Monitoring Software?)